inocencio/submanager/README.md

 `time` flag is an integer input by milleseconds (ms);
 `file` flag is a string input of srt file name;

 For second option, the program will find the SRT file corresponding to the video.
-A menu with a input time will shows up.
+A menu with an input time will shows up.
 Just pick one or chose custom option.